YlvaWerner/CapabilityExample/README.md

 I strongly encourage you to modify the classes to suit your specific needs.
 The Bow actor is an example of how capabilities can look like in action.

-## Capabilities
+## Simple definition of what capabilities are:
-* Components vs Actor decision making.
+* Philosophy of Components vs Actor decision making
 * Components aren't allowed to make decisions
 * But we don't want blob actorns
 * Capabilities are extensions of the actors decision making